Disclosures and legal compliance

 The Commissioner has no governance disclosures to make.

 At the date of reporting, no senior officers, or firms of which senior officers are members, or entities in which senior officers have substantial interests, had any interests in existing or proposed contracts with the Commissioner for Children and Young People other than normal contracts of employment of service.

 Section 175ZE of the Electoral Act 1907 requires public agencies to report details of expenditure to organisations providing services in relation to advertising, market research, polling, direct mail and media advertising.
 The agency has not incurred expenditure of this nature.

-The Disability Access and Inclusion Plan 2016–2020 is available to all staff.
-The plan forms part of the Commissioner’s standard induction information and is available in the records management system of the Commissioner’s office and on the website.
+The Commissioner’s Disability Access and Inclusion Plan 2021–2025 has been developed to demonstrate best practice and ensure children and young people with disability have equal opportunity to engage with the programs, services and facilities of the Commissioner’s office.
+It forms part of the Commissioner’s standard induction information, performance appraisals for all staff, and is available in the records management system of the office and on the website.

 Compliance with Public Sector Standards and ethical codes

-The Commissioner for Children and Young People has a strong commitment to promoting integrity in official conduct and is committed to achieving high standards of monitoring and ensuring compliance with the Public Sector Standards, the Western Australian Public Sector Code of Ethics and the office’s Code of Conduct.
+The Commissioner has a strong commitment to promoting integrity in official conduct and is committed to achieving high standards of monitoring and ensuring compliance with the Public Sector Standards, the Western Australian Public Sector Code of Ethics and the office’s Code of Conduct.
 The Corporate Executive, which includes the Commissioner, leads and promotes these standards within the office.